Proguard Oil Tank Insurance

 A proper oil tank insurance policy is the first step in protecting your home and property.
 Proper maintenance and periodic reviews of your coverage are equally essential to ensure that you remain protected and in compliance with the terms of your policy.

-Hire a qualified oil tank inspector regularly, usually every 1-2 years for underground tanks and every 5-10 years for underground tanks.
+regularly, usually every 1-2 years for underground tanks and every 5-10 years for underground tanks.
 During these inspections, workers look for signs of damage, leaks, or other issues that could compromise the integrity of your tank.

-Checking for signs of leaks or damage In addition to a professional inspection, it is essential to regularly inspect your oil tank and surrounding areas for any signs of potential problems.
-Look for signs of oil leaks, discolored soil, or a distinctive smell that could indicate a leak.
+In addition to a professional inspection, it is essential to regularly inspect your oil tank and surrounding areas for any signs of potential problems.
+Look for signs of oil leaks, discoloured soil, or a distinctive smell that could indicate a leak.

-Keep a copy of your insurance policy, any endorsements or riders, and premium payment documentation for easy reference.
+Keep a copy of your insurance policy, endorsements or riders, and premium payment documentation for easy reference.

-Update coverage as needed.
 As your circumstances change, it’s essential to periodically review your oil tank insurance coverage to ensure it remains up to date.
 For example, if you replace your old oil tank with a new tank, you may need to update your system to reflect the change.

 Similarly, suppose you make alterations or modifications to your home that could affect how close your oil tank is to sensitive areas or water sources.
 In that case, you may need to adjust your coverage accordingly.